ding-lab/Intratumor_heterogeneity/README.md

 4. ```4.ITH_programs``` -- Analysis of Intra-Tumor Heterogeneity programs (also, called as MPs, Meta Programs).

-## These analyses were not included in the final set of analyses.
+## These analyses were not included in the final version of the manuscript.